phicks22/python-beginner/README.md

 conda activate python-beginner
 ```

-Your venv should be good to go.
+Your environment should be good to go.

-**Note:** Make sure that VSCode is using your venv as the kernel for the Jupyter files.
+**Note:** Make sure that VSCode is using your environment as the kernel for the Jupyter files.

 Follow these instructions:
 ![kernel setup](imgs/kernel_setup.png)